TheRealMattDunn/mattdunn.info/content/notes/Google Cloud Functions.md

 	- Audit logs
 	- Cloud Scheduler
 - The glue between services—both in and outside GCP
-- Good for streaming data as IoT
+- Good for streaming data and IoT

 # References